-Competitiveness factors for Malaysia are largely better than those of ASEAN neighbors especially business sophistication
+Competitiveness factors for Vietnam are largely behind those of more developed ASEAN neighbors, except in Primary education and Market size

 The Global Competitiveness Index

 2015-2016, ASEAN, score = 0-7

 The Global Competitiveness Index

 The Global Competitiveness Index framework divides competitiveness factors into three groups.
 The first group is Basic requirements, which includes Public and Private institutions, Infrastructure, Macroeconomic environment and Health and primary education.
 The second group is Efficiency enhancers, including Higher education and training, goods market efficiency, labor market efficiency, financial market development, technology readiness and market size.
 The last group is Innovation and sophistication, including business sophistication and innovation.